4 CAP members appointed to RSC Fellows

-Congratulations to CAP members Kimberly Strong (U.Toronto), Michel Gingras (U.Waterloo), Robert Boyd (uOttawa), and Donna Strickland (U.Waterloo) for their recent appointment as Fellows of the Royal Society of Canada.
-The complete list of 2019 Fellows and incoming class of The College of New Scholars, Artists and Scientists can be found here.
+Congratulations to CAP members Kimberly Strong, Michel Gingas, Robert Boyd, and Donna Strickland for their recent appointment as Fellows of the Royal Society of Canada.
+The complete list of 2019 Fellows and incoming class of of The College of New Scholars, Artists and Scientists can be found here.

 Kimberly Strong